Skip to main content

 1. Navigate to wandb.ai.

 2. Select your project from the Projects sidebar.
-This opens the project’s overview page, or Traces page if you have already logged traces to the project.
+This opens the project’s overview page, or the Traces page if you’ve already logged traces to the project.

-3. Select the Project () button in the sidenav to open the project’s overview page if it is not already open.
+3. Select the Project () button in the sidebar to open the project’s overview page if it isn’t already open.

-4. Select the three-dots menu () and choose Delete Project from the list.
+4. Select the action () menu and choose Delete Project from the list.
 This opens the Delete project modal dialog.

-5. In the modal, enter the project name in the confirmation field and click Delete.
-The project is permanently deleted from your W&B account.
+5. In the modal, enter the project name in the confirmation field and select Delete.
+W&B permanently deletes the project from your account.